erikng/blog.eriknicolasgomez.com/_posts/2017-12-18-Custom DEP Part 9 A practical example of InstallApplications Crypt DEPNotify and Munki.md

 ### Notes about running InstallApplications in terminal

-While you can technically run InstallApplications `sudo python /Library/Application Support/installapplications/installapplications.py --json url https://somewhere.tld` to test, it is highly encouraged that you _don't_ do this.
+While you can technically run InstallApplications `sudo python /Library/Application Support/installapplications/installapplications.py --jsonurl https://somewhere.tld` to test, it is highly encouraged that you _don't_ do this.
 Your root scripts will run in a slightly different environment (non-daemonized), and in my testing, they may work in terminal runs but not during DEP.

 ## Example video